-Matt Lauer's Manhattan Apartment Where He Got Fired Is on the Market for $7.35 Million
+Matt Lauer Has Sold the Manhattan Apartment Where He Got Fired for $7 Million

-Matt Lauer is ready to shed another serious piece of real estate.
+Matt Lauer has shed another serious piece of real estate.

-The disgraced anchor’s Manhattan apartment is on the market for $7.35 million, according to Page Six.
+The disgraced anchor listed his Manhattan apartment for $7.35 million in April and sold it nearly a month later for $7 million, according to Page Six.
 The outlet also reports Lauer’s firing by NBC News head Andy Lack in November following allegations of sexual misconduct took place at the home.

 A listing on StreetEasy describes the four-bedroom, four-and-a-half bathroom co-op as being in “triple-mint condition in perfect taste with a classic layout, elegant room proportions and a spectacular master bedroom suite.”